darijgr/detnotes/README.md

 (Use this if you want to solve the problems on your own and prefer not to see spoilers.)

+These notes also appear on the arXiv: [arXiv:2008.09862](https://arxiv.org/abs/2008.09862).
+However, they won't likely be updated frequently on the arXiv.

 -- Darij Grinberg (*firstname***lastname**@gmail.com)